The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 Due to Ditko’s skill in telling compelling horror stories within a few pages, this one was no different – he manages to do it in only five.

-It all begins with a man consumed by his own dreams, unable to rest in his own bed; he then seeks professional help, the man whom he heard about in whispers… The one who “dabbles in dark magic”.
+It all begins with a man consumed by his own dreams, unable to rest in his bed; he then seeks professional help, the man whom he heard about in whispers… The one who “dabbles in dark magic”.
 Once at the Master of Black Magic’s home, the tortured visitor explains his sorrow.
 The good doctor agrees to help and seeks advice from the man who trained him – the ancient one.
 By entering the man’s dream realm in his astral form, Strange faces his foe – Nightmare (a character whose influence weighed heavily on Neil Gaiman’s Sandman – both by concept and design – and Gaiman himself is a huge Ditko fan).

-Soon, the man reveals the cause of his nightmares – his own consciousness, troubled by his foul deeds caused to others – cheating in business deals.
+Soon, the man reveals the cause of his nightmares – his consciousness, troubled by his foul deeds caused to others – cheating in business deals.
 He decides to shoot Strange down while in trance and confronting Nightmare; the Ancient one comes to aid, activating the Eye of Agamotto (unnamed until then) and making the man see the truth of his actions beyond himself and turn himself in.

 The ‘rebooting’ of Nightmare on Bleecker Street takes place in the pages of Ultimate Spider-Man.
-With more pages and issues, the story slowly builds up just to its climax, just like a horror movie.
-In this version, a young Peter is the hapless Nightmare victim – unable to confront and cease the suffering in his own dreams.
+With more pages and issues, the story slowly builds up to its climax, just like a horror movie.
+In this version, a young Peter is the hapless Nightmare victim – unable to confront and cease the suffering in his dreams.
 The Ultimate version of the Sorcerer Supreme is also a young man, son of the original Doctor Strange.

 His origin was told in Ultimate Marvel Team-Up #12-13, a homage retelling of ASM Annual #2 (never underestimate this one) with some darker twists, but the core elements are there: Xandu, The Wand of Watoomb, mind-wiping, weak-minded goons.
 Definitely worth its read – also due to Ted McKeever’s eerie and surrealistic art.
 The stuff of nightmares fits perfectly into Doctor Strange’s adventures.

 And why not a younger version of Doctor Strange?
 A young, flawed man very prone to make mistakes, far from fully mastering the mystic arts?
 After all, he’s also Steve Ditko’s creation.
-And if Peter Parker was not a photographer, but a web-tech at the Daily Bugle in the Ultimate Universe, why couldn’t Stephen Strange Jr. be a famous fortune-teller/astrologist/spiritual advisor for celebrities?
+And if Peter Parker was not a photographer, but a web tech at the Daily Bugle in the Ultimate Universe, why couldn’t Stephen Strange Jr. be a famous fortune-teller/astrologist/spiritual advisor for celebrities?

 During a fancy date at a restaurant in NY, Peter and MJ talk over how he came to cross paths with Dr. Strange.
 She knows his secret identity and inquires him with huge interest.
 Peter tells her how he got assigned to interview him for the Daily Bugle, courtesy of JJJ; all he needed to do was to follow Ben Urich for this ‘fluff piece’.

 Once in front of Strange Jr.’s abode, Ultimate Wong tells them he is not available.
-Urich leaves, Peter puts on his uniform, and decides to investigate.
+Urich leaves, Peter puts on his uniform and decides to investigate.
 From the window roof, he sees Wong doing something to an unconscious Strange; assuming Wong is harming him, he intervenes, with drastic results.

 Over at the restaurant, as Peter describes what happened to MJ, he discovers in the worst way that the very conversation they’re having is a nightmare when he’s grabbed by Uncle Ben and Gwen Stacy.

 Back at the Sanctum Sanctorum, Strange Jr. wakes up only to find an unconscious Spider-Man.
 Wong explains what happened: while meditating, Stephen forgot to cast a spell of protection before starting it and made himself vulnerable and open to possessions.
-Strange succumbed to one; Wong notices it and tried to help him when Ben Urich and Peter knocked on their door.
-When Spider-Man intervened, an entity took possession of him – by putting him into a dream-state, accessing his subconscious, and forcing him to confront a distorted version of his reality where everyone he knows, loves and fought against is torturing him.
+Strange succumbed to one; Wong noticed it and tried to help him when Ben Urich and Peter knocked on their door.
+When Spider-Man intervened, an entity took possession of him – by putting him into a dream state, accessing his subconscious, and forcing him to confront a distorted version of his reality where everyone he knows, loves, and fought against is torturing him.
 The dead ones are alive, blaming him for his failure; and the living ones blame him for their imminent death, just because he knows them.
 Fault, guilt, dire consequences.

 Waking up is not an option, and Strange Jr. must act fast to wake him up before (the) Nightmare takes over.
-Peter experiences the existence of dark magic and its heavy effects in his life.
+Peter experiences the existence of dark magic and its heavy effects on his life.

-This two-parter arc exemplifies how much the Bendis/Bagley team got the goods: they provide an in-depth look into Peter’s thoughts – from how a real teenager perceives and tries to figure out how adults function, and why do they act as they do.
+This two-parter arc exemplifies how much the Bendis/Bagley team got the goods: they provide an in-depth look into Peter’s thoughts – from how a real teenager perceives and tries to figure out how adults function, and why they act as they do.
 It doesn’t get more honest and raw than this.
 He’s angry at his superhero life after losing Gwen Stacy; he admits to himself that he’s too young to experience all of this as Spider-Man.
 Few writers can deliver such powerful psychological insights from characters, and Bendis is one of them.

 Whereas Bagley’s style conveys so much emotional dynamic through his characters’ eyes, body language, and movement – while making it all look fluid and alive; not one panel is left to waste.
 Like Ditko, Romita, Gil Kane, Ross Andru, John Romita Jr., and Ron Frenz before him, he is a true (Spider) visual storyteller.